orlangure/gnomock/README.md

   Preset implementation whenever necessary.
 - Gnomock's vision includes **being useful not only in Go** projects, but in any projects via HTTP.
-It already supports almost all its features over HTTP layer, has a clear OpenAPI spec, and even a proof of concept wrapper in Python.
+It already supports almost all its features over HTTP layer and has a clear OpenAPI spec.
 - Gnomock has a friendly **garden gnome mascot**😻

 ## Troubleshooting